openharmony/docs/en/device-dev/get-code/source-code-acquisition.md

 To ensure the download performance, you are advised to download the source code or the corresponding solution from the image library of the respective site listed in the table below.

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >-   The table below provides only the sites for downloading the source code of the latest OpenHarmony Master and LTS versions.
-For details about how to obtain the source code of other versions, see the  [Release Notes](https://gitee.com/openharmony/docs/tree/master/en/release-notes).
+For details about earlier versions and how to obtain their source code, see the  [Release Notes](https://gitee.com/openharmony/docs/tree/master/en/release-notes).
->-   Currently, Master 1.0 is no longer maintained.
-You are advised to use the LTS version.
+>-   The Master 1.0 version is no longer maintained.

 **Table  1**  Sites for acquiring source code from image sites